SFI annual health and welfare review

 Black and white dairy cows looking at the camera

-As part of its Animal Health and Welfare Pathway, Defra has confirmed the roll out of the SFI annual health and welfare review on the 7 February 2023.
+As part of its Animal Health and Welfare Pathway, Defra has continued the roll out of the SFI annual health and welfare review into 2024.

-On 23 August the RPA (Rural Payments Agency) and Defra made a number of changes to improve the user experience and clarified the use of the review.
+In late August 2023 the RPA (Rural Payments Agency) and Defra made a number of changes to improve the user experience and clarified the use of the review.

 Eligible farmers can find out what the review includes and how to sign up at: GOV.UK | SFI annual health and welfare review.